Ecwid/ecwid-api-docs/includes/_payment_api.md

 > ![Custom payment methods at checkout](https://don16obqbay2c.cloudfront.net/wp-content/uploads/paymentMethod-1468407853.png)

-Using Custom Payment API you can integrate a new payment method for customers of Ecwid stores to choose from.
-This functionality will work in a form of an application that users install from the Ecwid App Market.
+With the Custom Payment API you can integrate a new payment method for customers of Ecwid stores to choose from.
+This functionality will work in the form of an application that users install from the Ecwid App Market.

 <aside class="notice">
 Access scope required: <strong>add_payment_method</strong> (see <a href="#access-scopes">Access scopes</a>)